Natural Born Killers copycat crimes: Shooting of William Savage and Patsy Byers

-On March 5, 1995, Sarah Edmondson (18) and her boyfriend Benjamin James Darras (also 18) spent a night alone together at her family's cabin in Muskogee, Oklahoma, watching Natural Born Killers.
+On 5 March 1995, Sarah Edmondson and her boyfriend Benjamin James Darras (both 18) spent a night alone together at her family's cabin in Muskogee, Oklahoma, watching Natural Born Killers.
 Two days later, they left the cabin and packed Edmondson's Nissan Maxima with blankets and a .38-caliber revolver.
 They allegedly left Muskogee to attend a Grateful Dead concert in Memphis, Tennessee.
-On March 7, they arrived in Hernando, Mississippi, when Darras killed cotton-mill manager William Savage by shooting him twice in the head at point blank range.
+On 7 March, they arrived in Hernando, Mississippi, when Darras killed cotton-mill manager William Savage by shooting him twice in the head at point blank range.
 Darras then took a piece of blood-stained fabric from Savage to keep as a token.
 Later, with Edmondson, he spoke openly about killing Savage.
 They then travelled to Ponchatoula, Louisiana, where Edmondson shot Patsy Byers, a convenience store cashier.
 Byers survived the attack, being rendered quadriplegic.
 Savage had been a friend of best-selling author John Grisham, who publicly accused Oliver Stone of being irresponsible in making the film, stating that filmmakers should be held accountable for their work when it incites viewers to commit violent acts.

-In July 1995, Byers took legal actions against Edmondson and Darras, and in March 1996, she amended her lawsuit to include Stone and the Time Warner company.
+In July 1995, Byers took legal actions against Edmondson and Darras, and in March 1996 she amended her lawsuit to include Stone and the Time Warner company.
 With the advice of Grisham, Byers used a "product liability" claim, stating that the filmmakers "knew, or should have known that the film would cause and inspire people [...] to commit crimes such as the shooting of Patsy Ann Byers."
 Grisham wrote in an article called "Unnatural Killers" in the April 1996 edition of the Oxford American magazine, "The last hope of imposing some sense on Hollywood will come through another great American tradition, the lawsuit.
 A case can be made that there exists a direct causal link between Natural Born Killers and the death of Bill Savage.
 It will take only one large verdict against the likes of Oliver Stone, and then the party will be over."
-On January 23, 1997, on the grounds that filmmakers and production companies are protected by the First Amendment, the case was dismissed, but Byers immediately appealed, and on May 15, 1998, the Intermediate Louisiana Court of Appeals overturned that decision, claiming that Byers did indeed have a valid case against the filmmakers (Byers had died of cancer in late 1997).
-On March 12, 2001, judge Robert Morrison dismissed the case on the grounds that there was no evidence that either Time Warner or Stone had intended to incite violence.
+On 23 January 1997, on the grounds that filmmakers and production companies are protected by the First Amendment, the case was dismissed, but Byers immediately appealed, and on 15 May 1998, the Intermediate Louisiana Court of Appeals overturned that decision, claiming that Byers did indeed have a valid case against the filmmakers (Byers had died of cancer in late 1997).
+On 12 March 2001, Judge Robert Morrison dismissed the case on the grounds that there was no evidence that either Time Warner or Stone had intended to incite violence.

 In June 2002, the Louisiana Court of Appeal turned down an appeal from Byers' attorneys, and the suit was closed.

 Sarah Edmondson has been released on parole in Oklahoma after serving less than twelve years of a thirty-year sentence.
 Her parole will end in 2025.